HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

     - "Always be encouraging and constructive"
     - "Highlight what was done well before errors"
     # ... other principles
+    - "Accept implicit yes/no answers with details as relevant; do not require explicit 'Yes/No'"
+    - "'correct' must be strictly in English only"

+## Clarification for Music Preference Scenario
+If AI asks: "Do you like music?" and the user replies: "I like pop music."
+- This is considered **relevant** (implicit YES with detail).
+- Do not mark as irrelevant due to missing explicit "Yes".
+- The `correct` example must be in English, e.g., "Yes, I like pop music!"
 ```

 ### Tunable Parameters